Adobe Firefly vs Nightcafe: Which Is Worth Your Time?

 • File export options.
 Whether it is possible to export files in high-resolution formats like PNG, JPG, or PSD.

 • Software integration.
-Each platform’s integrations with standard design tools like Photoshop and Illustrator.
+Each platform’s integration with standard design tools like Photoshop and Illustrator.

 To test the consistency, I generated the same prompt multiple times, checking if the AI produced similar styles or random variations.